-- (a) The Exchange shall designate the products in which block trades shall be permitted and determine the minimum quantity thresholds for such transactions. - (b) Products designated for Block Trades.
-None. - (c) The following shall govern block trades: - (1) A block trade must be for a quantity that is at or in excess of the applicable minimum threshold.
-Orders may not be aggregated in order to achieve the minimum transaction size, except by those entities described in Sections (9) and (10) below and as provided in Rule 601(c)(2). - (2) Each Person to a block trade must be an Eligible Contract Participant. - (3) A broker for a Person shall not execute any order by means of a block trade for a Person unless such Person has specified that the order be executed as a block trade. - (4) The price at which a block trade is executed must be fair and reasonable in light of (i) the size of the block trade, (ii) the prices and sizes of other transactions in the same contract at the relevant time, (iii) the prices and sizes of transactions in other relevant markets, including without limitation the underlying cash market or related futures markets, at the relevant time, and (iv) the circumstances of the markets or the Participants to the block trade. - (5) Block trades shall not set off conditional orders (e.g., Stop Orders and MIT Orders) or otherwise affect orders in the regular market. - (6) One of the Persons or the broker of one of the Persons to the block trade must ensure that each block trade is reported to the Exchange within 5 minutes of the transaction.
-The Exchange shall promptly publish such information separately from the reports of transactions in the regular market. - (7) Reporting Method and Information - i.
-Block trades must be reported to the Exchange by calling the Exchange Control Center or in accordance with another approved reporting method. - ii.
-The block trade report must include the information related to the block trade specified in the Exchange's approved reporting method, including: the identification of parties to the block trade; product details; trade quantity, price, and time; and, Clearing Firm. - (8) Clearing Firms, Participants, Participant Firms, and Broker Firms involved in the execution of block trades must maintain a record of the transaction in accordance with Rules 401. - (9) A commodity trading advisor ("CTA") registered or exempt from registration under the Act, including, without limitation, any investment advisor registered or exempt from registration under the Investment Advisors Act of 1940, or principal thereof, shall be the applicable entity for purposes of Sections (1), (3), (4) and (5), provided such advisors have total assets under management exceeding \$25 million and the block trade is suitable for the customers of such advisors.
+- (a) The Exchange shall designate the products in which Belock Ttrades shall be permitted and determine the minimum quantity thresholds for such Ttransactions. - (b) Products designated for Block Trades. - (1) Bitcoin Futures (BTI Contract) - (2) Ether Futures (ETI Contract) - (c) The following shall govern Bblock Ttrades: - (1) A Bblock Ttrade must be for a quantity that is at or in excess of the applicable minimum threshold.
+Orders may not be aggregated in order to achieve the minimum Ttransaction size, except by those entities described in Sections (9) and (10) below and as provided in Rule 601(c)(2). - (2) Each Person to a Belock Ttrade must be an Eligible Contract Participant, as defined in Section 1a(18) of the Commodity Exchange Act. - (3) A broker for a Person shall not execute any Oerder by means of a Belock Ttrade for a Person unless such Person has specified that the Oerder be executed as a Belock Ttrade. - (4) The price at which a Belock Ttrade is executed must be fair and reasonable in light of (i) the size of the Belock Ttrade; (ii) the prices and sizes of other Ttransactions in the same Ceontract at the relevant time; (iii) the prices and sizes of Ttransactions in other relevant markets, including without limitation the underlying cash market or related futures markets, at the relevant time; and (iv) the circumstances of the markets or the Participants to the Belock Ttrade. - (5) Block Ttrades shall not set off conditional Oerders (e.g., Stop Orders-and MIT-Orders) or otherwise affect Oerders in the regular market. - One of the Persons or the broker of one of the Persons to the Belock Ttrade must ensure that each Belock Ttrade is reported to the Exchange within fifteen (15) minutes of the Ttransaction.
+The Exchange shall promptly publish such information separately from the reports of Ttransactions in the regular market. - (7) Reporting Method and Information. - Block Ttrades must be reported to the Exchange by emailingealling the DCCExchange Control Center or in accordance with another approved reporting method. - ii.
+The Belock Ttrade report must include the information related to the Belock Ttrade specified in the Exchange's approved reporting method, including: the identification of parties to the Belock Ttrade; product details; Ttrade quantity, price, and time; and, Clearing Firm. - (8) Clearing Firms, Participants, Participant Firms, and Broker Firms involved in the execution of Belock Ttrades must maintain a record of the Ttransaction in accordance with Rules 401. - (9) A commodity trading advisor ("CTA") registered or exempt from registration under the Act, including, without limitation, any investment advisor registered or exempt from registration under the Investment Advisors Act of 1940, or principal thereof,

-(10) A foreign Person performing a similar role or function to a CTA or investment advisor as described in Section 10, or principal thereof, and subject as such to foreign regulation, shall be the applicable entity for purposes of Sections (1), (3), (4) and (5), provided such Persons have total assets under management exceeding \$25 million and the block trade is suitable for the customers of such Persons.
+- shall be the applicable entity for purposes of Sections (1), (2), (3), and (4)-and-(5), provided such advisors have total assets under management exceeding \$25 million and the Belock Terade is suitable for the Ceustomers of such advisors. - (10) A foreign Person performing a similar role or function to a CTA or investment advisor as described in (9)Section 10, or principal thereof, and subject as such to foreign regulation, shall be the applicable entity for purposes of Sections (1), (2) (3), and (4) and (5), provided such Persons have total assets under management exceeding \$25 million and the Belock Ttrade is suitable for the Ceustomers of such Persons.